 – When I went to Glastonbury for the first time I actually got my hair washed at one of the on-site salons on the Saturday.
 I was dubious at first, but went with one of my friends and it livened me up no end.
 It was ridiculously expensive, and you could achieve the same with the solar-powered shower I mentioned above, but it did the job.

-– A foldable hat, or a bandana wrapped around your greasy roots is always a cool and practical idea.
+– A foldable hat, or a headscarf wrapped around your greasy roots is always a cool and practical idea.

 – Also flowers, hearts, clips, will all brighten up your hair and make you feel a bit better about life.